-In 1958, and just out of college, Gene waited for his new Corvette, which was overdue for delivery.
-His parents encouraged him to cancel the order and buy something else!
-Well , and as luck would have it, Gene did not, and in the fall, his red and white ’58 Corvette arrived.
+In 1958 and just out of college, Gene LeDoux waited for his new Corvette which was overdue for delivery.
+His parents encouraged him to cancel the order and buy something else.
+As luck would have it, Gene did not give in and in the Fall his new red and white 58 Corvette arrived.

-Through the years, a number of Presidents and Vice Presidents have made it a point to keep Gene involved with the Club.
+Through the years, a number of Presidents, Vice-Presidents and members have made it a point to keep Gene involved with the Club.
 Even though he no longer owns a Corvette, he will always retain a place of honor and respect as the individual who made it all happen.
-Gene is an honorary member now, and has been very helpful in bringing us up to date about the club.
-He attends many functions and we are glad he is and always will be a part of the Rochester Corvette Club again.
+Gene is an Honorary Member now and has been very helpful in bringing us up to date about the early years of the Club.
+He still attends many functions and we are glad he is and always will be part of the Rochester Corvette Club again.

-The Rochester Corvette Club is a social club, which brings many types of people together who have the same common bond, a Corvette.
-One of the original owners of the 1953 proto-type “EX 122" Corvette, Jack Ingle, was an Honored Life Member until his recent passing; we sadly miss him.
+The Rochester Corvette Club is a social club which brings many types of people together who have the same common bond, a Corvette.
+One of the original owners of the 1953 proto-type “EX 122 Corvette”, Jack Ingle, was an Honored Life Member until his passing in August of 2000.

 We are one of the largest and oldest Corvette Clubs in the United States established in 1959 with over 750 current members.
 We are a civic minded group and try to give back to the community in various ways.
 One of our main events is our Sponsor Appreciation/Corvette Car Show held at Van Bortel Chevrolet, our Club Sponsor.
 It is a fantastic show with all years, styles and types of Corvettes represented.
 We put out a monthly newsletter called “The Glass Fiber Gazette” and have an online website: www.rochestercorvetteclub.org